Saturday, November 5, 2011

 1984: The top song on the R&B chart was "I Feel For You" by Chaka Khan.

-1984: He had been recording for nearly a decade and finally Billy Ocean reached #1 with "Caribbean Queen (No More Love on the Run)".
-Billy replaced Stevie Wonder's "I Just Called to Say I Love You" and Prince crawled up with "Purple Rain".
-Chicago slipped from a peak of #3 with "Hard Habit to Break" and Wham! was up to #5 with "Wake Me Up Before You Go-Go".
-The rest of the Top 10: Madonna's "Lucky Star", John Cafferty & the Beaver Brown Band remained at #7 with "On the Dark Side", David Bowie had a rare Top 10 with "Blue Jean", Tina Turner was up from 16 to 9 with "Better Be Good to Me" and Chaka Khan's solo release "I Feel For You" was up from 15 to 10.
+1984: He had been recording for nearly a decade and finally Billy Ocean reached #1 with "Caribbean Queen (No More Love On The Run)".
+Billy replaced Stevie Wonder's "I Just Called To Say I Love You" and Prince crawled up with "Purple Rain".
+Chicago slipped from a peak of #3 with "Hard Habit To Break" and Wham! was up to #5 with "Wake Me Up Before You Go-Go".
+The rest of the Top 10: Madonna's "Lucky Star", John Cafferty & the Beaver Brown Band remained at #7 with "On The Dark Side", David Bowie had a rare Top 10 with "Blue Jean", Tina Turner was up from 16 to 9 with "Better Be Good To Me" and Chaka Khan's solo release "I Feel For You" was up from 15 to 10.

 1984: Purple Rain by Prince was the #1 album for the 14th week.